 Quinta Da Regaleira

 The Quinta da Regaleira is the other most beautiful place to see in Sintra, together with the Pena Palace.
 In this magical and mysterious complex, you will discover secret passages, dark grottoes, hidden waterfalls, a palace and many references to the Templars and Freemasons.
 This place will certainly activate your adventurous side!

 The Palace of Monserrate was erected by an English aristocrat named Sir Francis Cook.
-The building was based on the existing ruins of a 16th-century chapel and Neogothic property which had been damaged by the 1755 earthquake.
+The architects based the building on the existing ruins of a 16th-century chapel and Neogothic property which the 1755 earthquake had damaged.

 The result is an impressive building in Romantic style with evident Arab influence, full of works of art, which was even visited in its time by Lord Byron himself.